autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

 ## General pull request workflow

 Autoware uses the fork-and-pull model.
-Refer to [GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) for the detailed explanation of the model.
+For the detailed explanation of the model, refer to [GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

-The following is a general example of our pull request workflow.
+The following is a general example of the pull request workflow.

 1. Create a fork. (for the first time only)
 2. Create an issue.
    - Discuss the approach to the issue with maintainers.
 3. Write code in the agreed approach.
    - Write the tests and documentation if necessary.
-   - Follow our guidelines when you write code, tests, and documentation.
+   - Follow the guidelines when you write code, tests, and documentation.
      - [Coding guidelines](../coding-guidelines/index.md)
      - [Testing guidelines](../testing-guidelines/index.md)
      - [Documentation guidelines](../documentation-guidelines/index.md)
-   - Follow our [Commit guidelines](commit-guidelines.md) when commit your change.
+   - Follow the [Commit guidelines](commit-guidelines.md) when commit your change.
 4. Test the code.
    - In the later review process, you will need to write what tests you have done.
 5. Create a pull request.